Jerry Yang (poker player)

-Xao "Jerry" Yang (born 1967) is an ethnic Hmong poker player from Temecula, California and the 2007 World Series of Poker Main Event champion.
+Xao "Jerry" Yang (born 1967) is an ethnic Hmong American poker player from Temecula, California and the 2007 World Series of Poker Main Event champion.

 Yang started playing poker in 2005.
 An amateur player at the time, Yang entered the 2007 World Series of Poker after winning a $225 satellite at the Pechanga Resort and Casino in Temecula.
 Prior to the World Series, he had four cashes in local California events.
 At the final table, Yang went from starting eighth in chips to holding a big chip lead that he never relinquished.
 The process of accumulating this chip lead involved Yang knocking out seven of the eight other players at the final table.